mono/website/docs/gui/index.md

 Work in Progress
 ===================

-Listed below are some Toolkits that are in several stages of active development but didn't have a stable release yet.
+Listed below are some Toolkits that are in several stages of active development but don't have a stable release yet.

 Xwt
 ---